Regarding self-help books I admit: I am NOT a big fan.

 The Best Self-Help Book Ever

-Upon graduation I undertook a job search that ranged me far and wide across this great nation of ours: from Annapolis Maryland, through the heartland to the Quad Cities on the mighty Mississippi, up into Montana and out to the gold coast of California.
-It was a wondrous time, full of adventure, but not the adventure that lead to enlightenment.
+Upon graduation I began a job search that took me far and wide across this great nation of ours: from Annapolis Maryland, through the heartland to the Quad Cities on the mighty Mississippi, up into Montana and out to the gold coast of California.
+It was a wondrous time, full of adventure, but not the adventure you are asking about.
 No, that begins a few years later when I had firmly established a career in information technology right here in Denver Colorado, the Mile High City.

-One of my first jobs in the field was with a small firm installing and maintaining accounting software.
-If possible it was actually less interesting and far less lucrative than it sounds.
+One of my first jobs in the field was working for a small company installing networks and maintaining accounting software.
+If possible it was actually less interesting and lucrative than it sounds.
 One day while out in the field installing a yearly tax update for a customer one of my newly hired coworkers asked if I wanted to go to lunch.
 Seeing as how he was new, and as his team leader I wished to get to know him better, it would have been rude of me not to, so I immediately agreed even offering to buy.

 It has been many decades since that fateful day, but I vividly remember he used a textbook on conjugating irregular French verbs.
 Needless to say, in hollowing out that particular volume nothing of value was lost.
 During lunch he regaled me with stories of collecting trucks in Mexican border towns, driving them across untold miles of barren Chihuahuan desert only to leave them in random parking lots, walking away, never knowing the stories of his human cargo.